AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 > Reference: [Overloading Methods in C#](https://www.pluralsight.com/guides/overload-methods-invoking-overload-methods-csharp) <br />

 ## Destructors
-Destructors (called _Finalizers_ these days) are the opposite of constructors.
+Destructors (called _Finalizers_ in C#) are the opposite of constructors.
 Destructors are called when the object [goes out of scope](https://www.pluralsight.com/guides/understanding-scope-and-visibility-in-c).
 Like constructors, destructors must share the name of the class; however, destructors have a single '~' before the class name to differentiate them from constructors. <br />

 Finalizers have a number of things you need to pay close attention to, which are as follows: